EDS-Bioinformatics-Laboratory/ansible/README.md

 * Login to the VM using your myDRE account using RDP (X environment), or SSH  (terminal).

+* In the next step only do 'upgrade' if you are using Ubuntu version 22.
+Currently, you cannot upgrade Ubuntu 24.

 ```
 sudo apt update
 sudo apt upgrade